Bushwick and East Williamsburg tour

 Note: we could easily extend a Williamsburg tour to visit East Williamsburg and Bushwick, focusing on the street art and (on weekends) some galleries.
 But we also can spend a full tour looking more broadly at these changing and charged neighborhoods.

-Distance from Midtown Manhattan: 30-35 minutes
+Distance from Midtown Manhattan: 30-35 minutes by subway

 Basic tour length: 2.5 hours (see fees) or do add on with Williamsburg